HoneyJarFun/gitbook-downloader/README.md

 # Gitbook Documentation Downloader for LLMs

 A web application that converts Gitbook documentation into markdown format, optimized for use with Large Language Models (LLMs) like ChatGPT, Claude, and LLaMA.
+Checkout [docingest](https://docingest.com) for a hosted version of this with support for multiple other documentation providers like readthedocs, mintlify, docusaurus etc

 ## Purpose